Time, necessarily derivative of light and length

 We have discussed the nature of time in an earlier posting.
 Throughout the years of recorded human history, there have been innumerable postulations and many thousands of books that have focused on the nature of time.

 None of those have been contained within 202 notations.
 Just a few discuss time as finite, derivative, and quantized.
-So, the answer to our question, “Is time infinite?” is a simple, “No, time is not infinite.”
+So, the answer to our question, “Is time infinite?” is a simple, “Only through a quality of light.”
 In these studies, the infinite is defined as (1) continuity which creates order, (2) symmetry which creates relations, and (3) harmony which creates dynamics.
 The confessional or religious language around the definition of the infinite is personal.
 In these studies, our goal is to move beyond personal language to the more universal language of mathematics.

 This enterprise is relatively new — still in its earliest stages — and needs to be explored further.